 Here’s where digitalization gives you a huge advantage.
 With cloud calling software, you get dashboard analytics that gives you metrics and KPIs to provide you with objective data to measure your goals.
 This is a goal that is “properly set.”

 Create a qualification checklist.

 A qualification checklist serves an additional purpose, as well.
-It provides handy data that sales reps can use during phone calls to personalize the conversation, a tactic which gets them off to a great start in creating a good customer experience.
+It provides handy data that sales reps can use during phone calls to personalize the conversation, a tactic that gets them off to a great start in creating a good customer experience.

 Craft sales scripts for prospecting.